ArthurHoa/imperfect-eknn/README.md

 ### Example

-For k = 2, a new observation with its two nearest neighbors labeled "I think it's a dog" will be labeled "I think it's a dog".
+For k = 2, a new observation with its two nearest neighbors labeled I think *it's a dog* will be labeled *I think it's a dog*.